jastakhova/consensual/README.md

 None

 #### Active ToDo (2 weeks)
-- [logic debt] No suggest to all users - only to ones that you have already tasks with + invite users you already know (estimate: 1 day, Dec 16th)
 - [ui debt] Description field should accept markdown, checkboxes (estimate: 1 day, Dec 17th)
 - [security debt] Limitation for how many people you can invite (estimate: 2h, Dec 18th)
 - [error handling] If the person was already invited (estimate: 2h, Dec 18th)